-- A lot of reverse mortgages are adjustable rate loans – Adjustable rate loans mean that the interest rate on the loan can change over the course of the loan.
-Adjustable rate loans can wind up being much, much more expensive than originally anticipated should the rate go up by a large amount.
-If you want to avoid this pitfall you will need to hunt down a reverse mortgage product that does not have an adjustable rate, which may be hard to do.
-With fixed rate mortgages being so attractive this could be a situation where you end up paying too much for a mortgage.
+- A lot of reverse mortgages are adjustable-rate loans – Adjustable rate loans mean that the interest rate on the loan can change throughout the loan.
+Adjustable-rate loans can wind up being much, much more expensive than originally anticipated should the rate go up by a significant amount.
+If you want to avoid this pitfall, you will need to hunt down a reverse mortgage product that does not have an adjustable rate, which may be hard to do.
+With fixed-rate mortgages being so attractive, this could be a situation where you end up paying too much for a mortgage.

-- It is possible to live longer than the equity in your home – Reverse mortgages are usually best for older seniors, because if you live long enough you can find yourself in a bad situation – where the equity in your home is gone, but you still need living expenses that you can no longer get from the reverse mortgage.
+- It is possible to live longer than the equity in your home – Reverse mortgages are usually best for older seniors because if you live long enough, you can find yourself in a bad situation – where the equity in your home is gone, but you still need living expenses that you can no longer get from the reverse mortgage.
 A reverse mortgage should be part of an overall plan for supporting yourself in your final years, not an easy solution to fill in your income before you figure something else out.
-Make sure you have a complete understanding of your financial before committing to a reverse mortgage.
-I cannot emphasize this enough – If need be meet with a qualified financial planner who can detail potential financial circumstances you may face.
+Make sure you have a complete understanding of your finances before committing to a reverse mortgage.
+I cannot emphasize this enough – If need be, you should meet with a qualified financial planner who can detail potential financial circumstances you may face.

 - Moving out of your home results in the loan coming due – If you run into a situation where you or your spouse (co-borrower) do not live in a house for a period of a year or more, then the loan company can come knocking for the full amount of the loan.
 If you anticipate any major health problems, where you may not be living in your house for an extended period of time, a reverse mortgage may not be the best choice.
 You may find yourself in a full-time care facility for medical care and at the same time have to deal with the lender asking for you to pay the entire loan in full.